 MC: Is there anything else you'd like to add around system integration testing and how it may help broader adoption?

 JG: Folks are going to see that we've really made an effort on how we test the system based on the samples they have available to them.
 When they worry about a performance, it would be easy for us to say well take sample number X, run it, and tell us what the result is.
 BioAccord itself is highly diagnostic and has built in intelligence to do that itself, so it's going to tell you where something may be wrong, and we are continuing to evolve that intelligence.
-I think that's where customers will really begin to recognize the value to them, in just having access to these kinds of materials and also knowing how the system was tested and to say this is how I plan to use it and Waters is now supplying these things for me to be able to do that.
-Ever since I've been at Waters, they've really looked at providing what may seem like a little, tiny piece which is a standard sample, but in reality it's a really big deal.
-It's highly diagnostic to how well your system is behaving and trying to create reference standards that are reproducible and high quality.
+I think that's where customers will really begin to recognize the value to them, in just having access to reference standards and also knowing how the system was tested and being able to say this is how I plan to use it and Waters is now supplying these things for me to be able to do that.
+High-quality standards are a big deal and are highly diagnostic to how well a system is behaving.
 We actually embarked on this path a long time ago because we found that as we tried to acquire these reference standards from various suppliers, that they were actually of a horrible quality.

 MC: In what way and what has changed?

 JG: There weren't QC methods put in place and I'd say that manufacturing wasn't meant to be reproducible.
 There were different reasons why these kinds of things were being made and trying to solve different kinds of problems.
 For example, if you want to make a peptide digest from an intact antibody, one would just digest it with tripsen and let it sit around overnight and hope for the best.
 That's not very reproducible.
 Understanding the variabilities that control the reactions and making them so they're highly reproducible is what scientists need.
 At Waters we have focused on developing a digest standard that is consistent and that will ensure confidence and high quality results.